 The semiconductor industry requires substantial investment in research and development in order to bring to market new and enhanced solutions.
-Our research and development expense was \$13.5 million and \$11.0 million for the three months ended July 31, 2014 and 2013, respectively.
-Our research and development expense was \$26.4 million and \$22.3 million for the six months ended July 31, 2014 and 2013, respectively.
-We expect to increase our research and development expenditures as compared to prior periods as part of our strategy of focusing on the development of innovative and sustainable video and image processing solutions.
+Our research and development expense was \$58.0 million, \$48.8 million and \$42.8 million in fiscal years 2015, 2014 and 2013, respectively.
+Our research and development expense was \$16.6 million for the three months ended April 30, 2015.
+We expect to increase our research and development expensitions.
 We do not know whether we will have sufficient resources to maintain the level of investment in research and development required to remain competitive.
 For example, development in the latest process nodes, such as 14 or 16 nm, can cost significantly more than required to develop in 28 nm.
 This added cost could prevent us from being able to maintain a technology advantage over larger competitors that have significantly more resources to invest in research and development.
 In addition, we cannot assure you that the technologies which are the focus of our research and development expenditures will become commercially successful or generate any revenue.